erik-gbg/JobLinks/README.md

 2. `java catalogue multihits.json` only ads with multiple links

 The joblinks_browser can use these files, thus we can avoid asking the API every time.
-Or browse them with a JSON viewer.
-The reason for the second file is that multi hits are of special interest for this exercise.
+Or you may browse them with a JSON viewer.
+The reason for the second file is that "multi hits" are of special interest for this exercise.

 ### joblinks_browswer.py

-Hopefully self-explanatory.
+Should be self-explanatory.